MLstate/opalang/README.md

 ## License & Credits ##

-OPA is Copyright 2011, MLstate; it is distributed under the terms of the GNU Affero General Public License, version 3.
+Opa is Copyright 2011, MLstate; it is distributed under the terms of the GNU Affero General Public License, version 3.
 See file LICENSE for details.

 The repository opalang is currently versioning 2 external tools in tools/